5-Day Sea Otter Kayak Tour - Kayaking Spring Island, Kyuquot, BC

 - curious sea otters, sea lions, and possibly of kayaking with whales, which can include humpback, grey, Minke & killer whales

 - tufted puffins, bald eagles, osprey & other marine birds

 - black bear viewing from kayaks while they forage along the shoreline

-- Aboriginal cultural interactions and traditional salmon feast around an open fire
+- Indigenous cultural interactions and traditional salmon feast around an open fire

 - paddling through and learning about historic and current sites of the local Kyuquot-Checleset First Nations people